2015 WAFF U-23 Championship

 The 2015 WAFF U-23 Championship took place in Doha, Qatar for the first time.
 Ten nations took part.
-The competition was held in Doha from 30 September 30 to 14 October with the draw for the tournament on 6 September 2015.
+The competition was held in Qatar from 30 September to 14 October with the draw for the tournament on 6 September 2015.
 Iran won the title after they defeated Syria in the final.
 This was Iran's last WAFF competition before joining the Central Asian Football Association.

 The competition was used as a warm up for the 2016 AFC U-23 Championship which is also to be held in Qatar.
 This competition in turn is used as qualification for the Olympics football tournament of which these sides participating in the WAFF championship were eligible for.

 Teams

 Squads

 Each team had to register a squad of up to 23 players, three of whom must be goalkeepers.